tcmorris/tcmorris.github.io/_posts/2015-02-24-site-updates.md

 tagline: A quick overview of some of the changes to this site.
 ---

-Hi there, this site has been left for quite some time so here's a list of some of the updates the I've made to the site lately...
+Hi there, this site has been left for quite some time so here's a list of some of the updates that have been made to the site lately...

 - Added grunt to auto build locally and add performance updates
 - Changed from basic css files, to scss files